-Shou Sugi Ban, also called Yakisugi, is an old Japanese method of burning wood to protect it and make it look more attractive.
-It was first used to preserve wooden buildings, but today it’s popular in modern homes and buildings because of its unique look and strength.
+Shou Sugi Ban, which is also called Yakisugi, is an old Japanese method of burning the wood to protect it and make it look more attractive.
+It was first used to preserve the wooden buildings, but today it’s popular in the modern homes and buildings because of its unique look and strength.

 The History of Shou Sugi Ban